FreeJournal/freejournal/docs/source/architecture.rst

 .. uml:: ../../models/document.py
 .. uml:: ../../models/collection.py
 .. uml:: ../../models/keyword.py
+.. uml:: ../../models/fj_message.py

 Each Column is a database column in our local cache.
 Each file represents a type of database table and therefore entry.
 These models also form the base classes for the backend of the freejournal API.

+The fj_message model does not represent a database object, instead serving as the interface between JSON messages described on the Protocol page and the database representation of the objects in the cache.

 Cache
 ------